nygeek/drive_inspector/README.md

 either HTML or TSV (tab separated values) output by making the obvious change to the drivereport.py program.

+### Bugs

+1. Performing a find for a subtree that is (a) entirely in the cache and (b) contains an empty folder will result in a call to the Drive API.
+There is no "empty" flag in the metadata for a folder, which makes sense, since folders are oblivious to their contents.
+A folder is really just a unique ID that is put in the parents collection of a node.

 ### Contributors

 nygeek: marc.donner@gmail.com